shenwei356/LexicMap/docs/content/tutorials/misc/index-allthebacteria.md

          61.02 KiB      genomes.chunks.bin
              619 B      info.toml

-   It took 47h40m and 145GB RAM with 48 CPUs for 2.44m ATB genomes.
+   It took 47h40m and 145GB RAM with 48 CPUs for 2.44m ATB genomes, with LexicMap v0.7.0 on EBI Codon cluster.

+   It took 66h18m and 125GB RAM with 48 CPUs for 2.44m ATB genomes, with LexicMap v0.8.0 on my server.

 1. (Optional) Prepare Taxonomy data to limit TaxId in `lexicmap search` since LexicMap v0.7.1.